Hussam82/Device-Drivers/README.md

 To use the device drivers, load the kernel modules into the running kernel using the insmod command.
 For example:
 ##### sudo insmod mydriver.ko
 Once the module is loaded, you can interact with the device using standard system calls such as open(), read(), write(), and close().

+# Credits
+This repo is based on the YouTube playlist created by Eng.
+Moatassem Elsayed.